 To date, none of the facilities for senior living, assisted living, or nursing home care offer English-speaking services.
 I believe that will begin to change soon.
 Many of the larger hospitals in Colombia have English-speaking staff and offices for international patients, so it only makes sense that senior care will be next on this list for language services.

 The concept of aging in place is gaining popularity.
 It is quite amazing how inexpensive having full-time live-in help is in Colombia.
 You can have someone cook your meals, run your errands, clean the house, bathe you, make sure you take your medication, wash the clothes, accompany you to appointments, and any other household duties you need for $450 per month.
 This also includes paying the employee’s health insurance and pension.

-I would say for someone who’s physically disabled and requires the use of a wheelchair, assistance, or a mobility scooter, Portugal is not ideal.
-Way too many cobblestones, hills, and uneven turf of all sorts.
+I would say for someone who’s physically disabled and requires the use of a wheelchair, assistance, or a mobility scooter, many areas of Portugal would not be ideal.
+Many places still have cobblestoned streets, the country is very hilly, and from my perspective, the uneven turf of all sorts would be very challenging.

 Valerie Schneider – IL Italy Correspondent

-Ditto for Italy…it’s difficult to get around any of the towns and cities for those with disabilities, wheelchairs, etc.
+Ditto for the challenges in Italy…speaking as a person without a disability, it appears quite difficult to get around, especially in many of the older towns and cities for those with disabilities, wheelchairs, etc.